Effective & Nationally Ranked Representation from Security Clearance Lawyers

 If you are given a security clearance, you have access to classified information.
 The Bureau of Human Resources of the United States State Department decides if one of the department’s positions requires a security clearance based on the responsibilities of the position and how much contact the employee would have with classified information.

-To apply for a security clearance-whether for a government, military, or industrial job-you must first be sponsored by the company or agency trying to hire you.
+To apply for a security clearance, whether for a government, military, or industrial job, you must first be sponsored by the company or agency trying to hire you.
 You yourself cannot apply for a security clearance.
 One of the first steps is to complete a questionnaire Standard Form 86 (SF-86).
 Additional forms also may be required.
+Security clearance requirements vary based on numerous factors.

 Because one of the chief requirements for a classified job is demonstrating candor and trustworthiness, it is essential that you complete all forms honestly and fully.
 The forms make up a Security Package, which goes to the State Department’s Office of Personnel & Suitability for review.
 At this point, national agency record checks are completed and fingerprint scans are checked.